MKC-Lab/SILLM4Rec/README.md

-# SILLM4Rec: Sequential Item Recommendation with Large Language Models
+# SILLM4Rec: Self-Improving with Chain of Thought Enhanced Preference Optimization for Multimodal Recommendation

 ## 🚀 Quick Start